PycraftDeveloper/PMMA/README.md

 * Simple shared memory - PMMA allows you to have a shared memory space for variables, as a replacement for global variables, which can be accessed easily through threads.
 * Dynamic color and coordinates - PMMA can easily convert between different color and coordinate formats.
 * Pipelines - PMMA uses these to allow for the bulk execution of functions, typically for compute or rendering purposes.
-* Easy display management - PMMA allows you to easily manage your application window, including size, captions, display modes and vsync.
+* Easy display management - PMMA allows you to easily manage your application window, including size, captions, display modes and v-sync.
 * Efficient shape rendering - PMMA includes support for a wide range of shapes, and can render these using GPU acceleration.
 * Advanced memory management - PMMA will automatically manage large objects stored in memory.
 * Image manipulation - PMMA will automatically convert image formats as needed for your application, and cache them for improved performance.